letoram/xarcan/README.md

 	Can workaround in durden with target/video/shader/no_alpha right now.
 	Unsure if this is deep in the bowels of X or MESA.

+* if it is unsuably unstable, try running with -nodynamic

 * glamor with DRI3 gives interesting client crashes when the X server itself is bound to a render-node rather than a card (at least on amdgpu), running with -nodri3 works, but chances are you'll get the software path instead.

+* resource management / cleanup is extremely error prone.
+Xorg uses a volatile pattern of structures with callbacks that you attach-chain to, meaning that execution goes all over the place and it's a pain to trace.
+Whenever someone incorrectly chains or unchains, you get backtraces that are awful to figure out.

 Notes
 ====